s-victor/TinyPedal/docs/customization.md

 ## Consumption history
 Consumption history data is stored as `CSV` format (.consumption extension) under `TinyPedal\deltabest` folder (default).
 Those files can be opened in spreadsheet or notepad programs.

-Consumption history data stores lap time and fuel consumption data per `track and vehicle class`, which can be loaded in [Fuel Calculator](#fuel-calculator).
+Consumption history data stores lap time, fuel consumption, battery charge, tyre wear usage data per `track and vehicle class`, which can be loaded in [Fuel Calculator](#fuel-calculator).
 Up to 100 most recent lap entries are saved per `track and vehicle class`.
 Data recording is handled by [Fuel Module](#fuel-module).

 [**`Back to Top`**](#)